 - Pay $10 non-refundable fee (Refer a friend or sponsor and we’ll return your fee)

 Once registered, use **Consignor Login** (in menu) to:

 - Sign up for a drop off appointment asap

-- Sign up to volunteer (optional – to increase earnings from 60% up to 75% and shop earlier)
+- Sign up to help out on our NSU Crew (optional – to increase earnings from 60% up to 75% and shop earlier)

 - Enter Inventory and print tags (see Step 2)

 Drop off hours are by appointment only for registered consignors.
 Sign up for an appointment through your Consignor Login asap – they fill up quickly!

 Drop off dates: May 4 and May 5; Restocking: May 7